 From booting up to shutting down, whether you are working or playing, Red Hat Linux provides tools and applications to help you get the most out of your computing environment.
-This chapter guides you through some basic tasks that you can perform on your Red Hat Linux system.
+This chapter guides you through some basic tasks that you will commonly perform day-to-day on your Red Hat Linux machine.

-The first time you start your Red Hat Linux system, the Setup Agent is presented.
-The Setup Agent guides you through the configuration of your Red Hat Linux system.
-Using this tool, you can set your system time and date, add users to your system, install software, register your machine with the Red Hat Network, and more.
-Setup Agent allows you to configure your environment at the beginning, so that you can get started using your Red Hat Linux system quickly.
+The first time you start your Red Hat Linux machine, you will be presented with the Setup Agent, which guides you through the Red Hat Linux configuration.
+Using this tool, you can set your system time and date, install software, register your machine with the Red Hat Network, and more.
+Setup Agent lets you configure your environment at the beginning, so that you can get started using your Red Hat Linux system quickly.

-To register your system with Red Hat Network and receive automatic updates of your Red Hat Linux system, choose Yes, I would like to register my system with Red Hat Network.
-This will start the Red Hat Update Agent — a utility that guides you step-by-step through the registration of your machine with Red Hat Network.
-Selecting No, I do not want to register my system skips the registration.
+If you wish to register your system with the Red Hat Network and receive automatic updates of your Red Hat Linux system, choose Yes, I would like to register with Red Hat Network.
+This will start the Red Hat Update Agent — a utility that guides you step-by-step through the registration of your machine with the Red Hat Network.
+Selecting No, I do not want to register my machine skips the registration.
 For more information about Red Hat Network and registering your machine, refer to the Red Hat Network documentation at http://www.redhat.com/docs/manuals/RHNetwork/.

-To install Red Hat Linux RPM packages that you did not install during installation, software from third-party providers, or documentation from the Red Hat Linux Documentation CD, you can do so at the Additional CDs screen.
+If you want to install Red Hat Linux RPM packages that you did not install during installation, software from third-party providers, or documentation from the Official Red Hat Linux Documentation CD, you can do so at the Install Additional Software screen.
 Insert the CD containing the software or documentation you want to install, click the Install... button, and follow the instructions.

-Now that your system is configured, you are ready to log in and start using Red Hat Linux.
-Press Forward to exit the Setup Agent.
+Now your system is configured.
+You are ready to log in and start using Red Hat Linux.